costarc/MSXPi/README.md

 Prepare Raspberry Pi Using MSXPi SDCard Image
 =============================================
 ### Step 1: Downbload and install Raspberry Pi SD Card with MSXPi server software.
-MSXPi SD Card image: https://drive.google.com/file/d/1-tSscZvcSycRPDtG4qwRD4QhrX-2Jswq
+MSXPi SD Card image: https://tinyurl.com/MSXPi-SDCard

-### Step 2: Write the image to a SD Card (4 GB minimum)- Use 7Zip to unzip the file, and Raspberry PI Imager to write the image to the SD Card.
+### Step 2: Write the image to a SD Card
+Use a SD Card with a minimum of 4GB.

+Use 7Zip to unzip the file, and use Raspberry PI Imager to write the image to the SD Card (select option "Use Custom" in the Operating SYstem drop box).

-RPi Imager can be download from here: https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/
+RPi Imager can be download from https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/

 ### Step 3: Install the MSXPi commands for MSX-DOS